lmammino/loige.co/content/posts/2019-02-18_fastify-and-preact-for-quick-web-app-prototyping/index.md

 With this setup we are essentially doing the following:

-- Creating an image starting from the the latest version of Node.js 11, linux alpine
+- Creating an image starting from the the latest version of Node.js 11, linux alpine.
-- Everything from our current folder is copied inside `/app` inside the container
+- Everything from our current folder is copied inside `/app` inside the container.
-- At this point we run `npm install` to make sure that all the dependencies are downloaded and installed
+- At this point we run `npm install` to make sure that all the dependencies are downloaded and installed.
+The `--production` flag will make so that only production dependencies are installed, speeding up the image creation in case you have many dev dependencies.
-- We also expose port 3000, which is where our web server will run by default
+- We also expose port 3000, which is where our web server will run by default.
-- Finally, we define our runtime command as `npm start` to start the application
+- Finally, we define our runtime command as `npm start` to start the application.

 In order to build the image for this container, you can run the following command: